adines/SemiSeg/README.md

 ## Distillation methods
-we will compare three different methods:Data Distillation, Model Distillation and Data & Model Distillation; these methods are based on the notions of self-training and distillation.
+We will compare three different methods:Data Distillation, Model Distillation and Data & Model Distillation; these methods are based on the notions of self-training and distillation.

 ### Data Distillation
 In the case of Data Distillation, (1) a base model is trained, (2) this model is used to label new images using multiple transformations of the image, and (3) a new model is trained in both, the initial labelled images and the automatically annotated images in (2).